enricodeleo/sails-hook-activity-logger/README.md

 - Records are created via blueprint actions
 - Records are updated via blueprint actions
 - Records are deleted via blueprint actions

+The hook uses a middleware approach that listens to routes matching the patterns in `routesToLog`.
+This ensures no interference with the normal request-response flow.

 ### Manual Tracking